Electrical Safety Check

-Electrical Safety Inspection
+Electrical Safety Inspection (For Homeowners)

 For over 20 years, our master domestic electricians in Melbourne have performed electrical safety inspections across all types of homes and have found that the three most common issues to look out for are as follows:

-Outdated Electrical Switchboards
+Safety Checks For Outdated Electrical Switchboards

-No earths in the cables
+No earthing in the cables